AardCrowley/Search-and-Destroy/README.md

 # Search-and-Destroy
  Safe, Legal Search and Destroy

+ # How to Install

+ Multiple options, but two of the easier ways are:

+ 1. Click the green Code button in the top right and 'Download Zip'.
+Extract the XML file to wherever you store your plugins.
+ 2. Click on the Search and Destroy XML plugin file, then click on 'Raw' in the top right.
+Right-click the Raw page and 'Save As'.
+Save it to your plugin directory.

+After having done this, Ctrl+Shift+P (or Command+Shift+P if on Mac, I believe) to open up Plugins, click 'Add', and then select the newly created XML file.

 # Background

 Years ago, WinkleWinkle ventured into what some may have considered dangerous territory and wrote the very first Search & Destroy plugin.
 Some people hated it, others loved it.
 Some people consider(ed) it botting, but it does not break any rules as-is.
 Some time after the initial creation, Fiendish made a change to the mapper database, and it broke WinkleWinkle's Search & Destroy plugin for many.
 Nokfah created a fix for it, however, and people were happy once more.